Transforming the Future for Students in Central Florida

-The Valencia College Horizon Scholars Program program works with members of the Central Florida community to increase college access and professional opportunities for low-income students in grades 9-12.
-By offering mentorship, advocacy services, networking events, and a college scholarship, the Valencia College Horizon Scholars Program program endeavors to break the cycle of poverty for students and their families in Central Florida while giving students the chance to achieve their dreams and impact society in their own positive way.
+The Horizon Scholars Program works with members of the Central Florida community to increase post-secondary education access for high school students in Orange County Public Schools.
+By providing a unique set of resources including mentors, scholarships, student advocacy, leadership development and opportunities for civic engagement, The Horizon Scholars Program, in partnership with Take Stock in Children, endeavors to break the cycle of poverty for students and their families in Central Florida while giving students the chance to achieve their dreams and impact society in their own positive way.

-To volunteer as a mentor, provide a tax-deductible contribution or to obtain more information, please contact the Horizon
+To volunteer as a mentor or to obtain more information, please contact the Horizon

-Pillar 3: Leadership Development.
-The Valencia - Horizon Scholars Program program hosts workshops for our students on topics including financial literacy, funding opportunities, career planning, community awareness and civic engagement, self-care, and conflict resolution.
-Students must attend at least 4 workshops per academic year.
+The program hosts workshops on topics including financial literacy, funding opportunities, career planning, community awareness, self-care, and conflict resolution.

-Pillar 4: Civic Engagement.
 We endeavor to help our students become active learners and engaged citizens.
-To this end, we require our students to complete at least 25 hours of service to the local community each academic year.
+To this end, we require our students to complete 100 hours of community service before graduation from high school (recommended at least 25 hours of service per year).

 -- Dr. Sanford Shugart - President, Valencia College